Subscribe

 Courtesy of the Lahore Biennale Foundation

 In this way he will be building on the foundations of previous editions of the Biennale.
 The third edition saw installations by Indian and Pakistani artists displayed across the old city of Lahore, including at magnificent sites like Tollinton Market, where Rudyard Kipling’s father curated a museum of Indian art.
-The Lahore Fort, which has been continuously used by successive governments for 500 years, hosted thought-provoking multimedia works tackling both universal concerns, such as climate and gender, and the particular cross-border heritage of South Asia.
+The Lahore Fort, which has been continuously used by successive governments for 500 years, hosted thought-provoking multimedia works tackling universal concerns, such as climate and gender, as well as the particular cross-border heritage of South Asia.

 Biennials & festivalsLahore Biennale Pakistan